Free spirited, SEX positive, Polish internet brick laying capitalist. Bodybuilder. Climber. Atheist. Geek. Ethical Slut.

-While I have dabbled with rolling my own servers, I find systems administrative work to be intriguing but not cost effective.
-I have setup numerous production applications on Heroku, and recently I have started using Amazon Web Services S3, Route 53, and CloudFront for static site hosting and content delivery.
+I have dabbled with rolling my own servers but systems administrative work is not for me.
+I have setup numerous production applications on Heroku, Amazon Web Services S3, Route 53, and CloudFront for static site hosting and content delivery.
 Beyond my favorite stack, I have experience with Rackspace Cloud, Digital Ocean, and even Microsoft Windows Servers.

-When I am not head down focusing on the daily grind, you will find me bodybuilding at my local gym, and late night enjoying a craft cocktail.
+When I am not head down focusing on the daily grind, you will find me bodybuilding at my local gym, and late night enjoying a microbrew.
 I believe the food we consume and the exercise we push ourselves through directly relates to how successful we become.
-Before moving to Portland, Oregon I had no idea what true coffee tasted like, and I probably drink too many pour overs per day.
-Outside of the cpu, I a huge fan of tattoo artwork and I have building a collection for the last five years.
-If you need to get a better glimpse of the circus in my mind watch these three videos: "On To The Next One" by Jay-Z, "Under And Over It" by Five Finger Death Punch, and "Drop The World" by Lil Wayne.
+I have shared experiences in Chicago, Boulder, Manhattan, and now my family and I live in Portland, Oregon.
+Outside of the computer, I am a huge fan of tattoo artwork and I have been building a collection for the last five years.
+I enjoy the outdoors, especially mountain biking, and I hope to get back into the sport of triathlon.

-Rearchitected the Retailhub content management application using the coldbox coldfusion mvc framework.
+Re-architected the Retailhub content management application using the coldbox coldfusion mvc framework.
 This software has multiple access tiers utilized by both internal and external clients to crud content, manage events and deals, and essentially act as the controller silo for each of our data points.
-Recent enhancements included multiple dashboards for our marketing team to rapidly create and manage deal data.
+This includes multiple dashboards and complex user workflows that drive sales content throughout the enterprise.
+This product is a key component of our customers’ successes.

-Utilized the oss coldfusion cfmbb forums available on www.riaforge.com to architect the “som forums” to be used as a qa multi-tiered application supporting project managers across the enterprise.
+Utilized the oss coldfusion cfmbb forums to architect the “som forums” which was used as a question and answer multi-tiered application supporting project managers across the enterprise.

 Provided project leadership to five coldfusion developers across the following topics: ui ux, cost estimates, client timetables, ranking priorities, status reporting, client and project team coordination, training, and participating in annual performance reviews.